Primary

 Cross the back leg far behind and push that hip out to the side as you lean.
 Reach the same-side arm overhead and curve your body like a crescent moon.
 You should feel the stretch along the entire outer thigh from hip to knee.

-Want IT Band Stretch in your program?
+See where IT Band Stretch fits in your weekly plan

 Stand and cross one leg behind the other.